How good does this delicious Roast Chicken Noodle Soup look? And it tastes even better.

 Simmer for 5 minutes, or until the noodles are cooked.

-If you want to avoid carbs altogether, you could add shredded cabbage, or spirilized courgette (zucchini).
+Also, if you want to avoid carbs altogether, you could add shredded cabbage, or spirilized courgette (zucchini).

 If you love this Roast Chicken Noodle Soup then you might want to have a look at these –